-LOCATION: This RGP is applicable to all waters of the U.S. within the UARP Federal Energy Regulatory Commission (FERC) boundary and those areas directly adjacent to the boundary where project activities would occur.
-The RGP area is located in El Dorado County, California and is shown on the attached SMUD UARP Overview drawing dated October 9, 2013, and prepared by SMUD.
+LOCATION: This RGP is applicable to all waters of the U.S. within the UARP and Chili Bar Project Federal Energy Regulatory Commission (FERC) boundaries and those areas directly adjacent to the boundaries where project activities would occur.
+The RGP area is located in El Dorado County, California and is shown on the attached SMUD Hydroelectric Project No. 2155 and SMUD UARP Overview drawings dated October 9, 2013, and prepared by SMUD.